MEDFormat/MEDC/README.md

 fclose(fp);

-Shell Scripts: (edit these for your target locations & compiler, specified at the top) mklibs.sh is a shell script to a create MED library in MacOS & Linux mklibs.bat is a shell script to a create MED library in Windows compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows
+Shell Scripts: (edit these for your target locations & compiler, specified at the top) mklib.sh is a shell script to a create MED library in MacOS & Linux mklib.bat is a shell script to a create MED library in Windows compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows